 - Inclement weather can cause drivers to lose control of their vehicles

 In the majority of scenarios listed above, negligent drivers are the reason why innocent pedestrians on Halloween are killed every year.
 If your child was a victim of a wrongful death in Georgia, your family has rights to pursue compensation.
-Learn more about your family’s rights by calling a skilled Fayette County wrongful death attorney at the Law Offices of Shane Smith for a free consultation today at (770) 487-8999.
+Learn more about your family’s rights by calling a skilled Fayette County wrongful death attorney at Shane Smith Law for a free consultation today at (770) 487-8999.